waynodiablo/Oystercard/further_javascript/angularjs.md

 So now all we need to do put it all together.
 Let's create a `searchResource` at the top of our controller.

+**If you haven't already created a Github Application, you are probably blowing through the limit of calls to the GitHub API at this point (especially as everyone in the room is doing a similar thing).
+Try generating a [personal access token](https://github.com/settings/applications#personal-access-tokens) for the app on your GitHub profile, and then add it to the API call using the URL parameter `access_token`.
+This should remove the GitHub limiting of your API requests.**

 ```js
 var searchResource = $resource('https://api.github.com/search/users');
 ```